Brief Couples Counseling

 The Student Counseling Center offers couples counseling for students.
 Both partners must be enrolled TTU Students unless they are participating in the Relationship Enhancement Center (see below).
 Only one partner has to be enrolled as a TTU Student to participate in the Relationship Enhancement Center which is offered in the Spring Semester only.
 Services are provided for opposite-sex and same-sex partners.
 Couples in any kind of living arrangement are welcome (dating, married, engaged, living together, or considering divorce).
 The SCC does NOT offer custody evaluations, court-ordered assessments or court-ordered therapy.

-To begin couples counseling, you AND your partner need to come in during our Walk-In Clinic hours: 12:30 to 3:30 pm Monday through Friday and tell the front desk you are here for a couples intake.
-You will meet with an intake therapist who will complete the intake appointment after you have completed paperwork in our waiting room (please allow 60 to 90 minutes to complete paperwork and intake appointment).
-As soon as an appointment time becomes available, you will be assigned a therapist and a session time that works with the schedule that you both fill out at intake.
+To begin couples counseling, you AND your partner need to come in during our Walk-In Clinic hours: 12:30 to 3:30 pm Monday through Friday and tell the front desk you want to begin couples counseling.
+You will meet with a therapist for 20-30 minutes for an initial consultation after you have completed paperwork in our waiting room (please allow 60 to 90 minutes to complete paperwork and initial consultation appointment).
+The therapist will explore your goals as a couple and make recommendations about length and type of treatment appropriate for your concerns.
+As soon as an appointment time becomes available, you will be assigned a therapist and a session time that works with the schedule that you both completed prior to the initial consultation .
 We are located on the 2nd floor of the Student Wellness Building (Room 201), at the corner of Flint and Main streets.